Karoqnq/bite_spring2024_is/h3-web.md

 - Continuously inventory the versions of both client-side and server-side components using secure tools
 - Obtain components from official sources over secure links
 - Monitor for libraries and components that are unmaintained or do not create security patches for older versions

-#### Example of an attack >
-- Components typically run with the same privileges as the application itself, so flaws in any component can result in serious impact.
-Such flaws can be accidental (e.g., coding error) or intentional (e.g., a backdoor in a component).
-Some example exploitable component vulnerabilities discovered are:

-CVE-2017-5638, a Struts 2 remote code execution vulnerability that enables the execution of arbitrary code on the server, has been blamed for significant breaches.

 ### A03:2021-Injection URL: https://owasp.org/Top10/A03_2021-Injection/
 - 94% of applications were tested for some form of injection with the max incidence rate of 19%, and an average incidence rate of 3%